 New "Squatter's Rights" Clarification from Court

-Rights of adverse possession allows a party to acquire ownership of land originally belonging to another without the owner's permission.
-To obtain adverse possession, the applicant must have:
+Rights of adverse possession allow a party to acquire ownership of land originally belonging to another person, without the owner's permission.
+To obtain adverse possession, the person making the claim must have:

-1. been in actual possession of the land;
+- been in actual possession of the land (i.e. been using it for their own purposes);

 There are strict time limits governing when an application for adverse possession can be made, which have now been clarified by the case of Brown v Ridley, by the Supreme Court.

 The Ridleys purchased a plot of land in 2004.
-At the time of purchase, a hedge and fence seemingly represented the boundary between their land and the land of Mr Brown.
+At the time of purchase, a hedge and fence appeared to represent the boundary between their land and the land of Mr Brown.

-A dispute arose in 2018 when the hedge and fence were removed to prepare for the Ridleys to undertake building work, and it was discovered that part of Mr Brown’s land had been enclosed within the boundary established by the hedge and fence.
-This strip of land became the “disputed land”.
+A dispute arose in 2018, when the hedge and fence were removed to prepare for the Ridleys to undertake building work, when it was discovered that part of Mr Brown’s land had been enclosed within the boundary established by the hedge and fence.
+This strip of land became the “disputed land” between the neighbours.

-The Ridleys had treated the disputed land as their own garden since 2004, and intended to build a new house that would rest in part upon it.
+The Ridleys had treated the disputed land as their own garden since 2004, and intended to construct a new house which would partly be built upon the area in dispute.

 In 2019, the Ridleys applied to HM Land Registry to become the legal owners of the disputed land under the principle of adverse possession, pursuant to paragraph 5(4) of Schedule of the LRA 2002 which requires as follows: